audeering/audb/CONTRIBUTING.rst

 Everyone is invited to contribute to this project.
 Feel free to create a `pull request`_ .
+If you find errors,
+omissions,
+inconsistencies,
-If you find errors, omissions, inconsistencies or other things that need improvement, please create an issue_.
+or other things
+that need improvement,
+please create an issue_.

 .. _issue: https://github.com/audeering/audb/issues/new/
 .. _pull request: https://github.com/audeering/audb/compare/